operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/operator-status.md

 mariadb-operator-f96ddc69f-d5vgr   1/1     Running   0          100s
 ```

-Note: In above output, STATUS as "Running" shows the pods are up and running.
+Note: In above output, STATUS is "Running", which shows that the operator pods are up and active.

+### Conclusion

+This will verify that MariaDB Operator has been installed successfully.